gradle/gradle/design-docs/play-support.md

 At this stage, only templates and routes are included, with a hard-coded version of Scala and Play.

+## Feature: Developer builds a Play application from Java and Scala sources

-## Story: Developer implements a Play application using Java
+### Story: Developer implements a Play application using Java

 Extend the Play support to compile Java source for a Play application.

 - Java source files are assumed to be in a hard-coded location.
 This won't be configurable for this story.
 - No dependencies other than Scala and Play.

-## Story: Developer implements a Play application using Scala
+### Story: Developer implements a Play application using Scala

 Extend the Play support to compile Scala source for a Play application.

 - Scala source files are assumed to be in a hard-coded location.
 This won't be configurable for this story.
 - No dependencies other than Scala and Play.
 - No joint compilation.

-## Further features

-- Build author declares Scala and Play platforms (below).
-- Model routes and templates as languages.
-- Source sets for input languages for a Play application.
-- Register Scala as a language, and change Play support to allow a Play application to take any language as input.
-- Joint compilation of Java and Scala source.
-- Can build multiple variants of a Play application.
-- Generate an application install, eg with launcher scripts and so on.
-- Build author runs unit and functional tests for a Play application.

-## Feature: Developer declares target Scala and Play versions for a Play application

-### Story: Build author declares target Scala platform

-- Provide a DSL to declare the target Scala platform for Scala source files.
-- Implies Java version?
-- Visible to Java source for that component as well?
-- Scala version should be visible in components report and dependencies reports.
+Play support will be built using the new software component model, and we will extend and improve this model as we go.

 #### Test cases